Mercyibrahim/LITA-SALESDATA-CAPSTONsalesE/README.md

   products which will result to increase in total revenue.

 ### DEDUCTIONS AND RECOMMENDATIONS
-Fron=m the data analysis carried out on the sales performance for all the regions, it was seen that South region has the highest sales(927820) and the west region has the lowest total sell (300345).The products that generated the highest revenue for the set period of 2023 to 2024 is shoes while socks generated the lowest income between 2023 to 2024.from these findings , the company can make much production of shirt to the south region and fom the analysis shoes, gloves and socks are the best selling products and its aviseable for the company to increase its productions.
+Fron the data analysis carried out on the sales performance for all the regions, it was seen that South region has the highest sales(927820) and the west region has the lowest total sell (300345).The products that generated the highest revenue for the set period of 2023 to 2024 is shoes while socks generated the lowest income between 2023 to 2024.from these findings , the company can make much production of shirt to the south region and fom the analysis shoes, gloves and socks are the best selling products and its aviseable for the company to increase its productions.

+### DATA VISUALISATION